Hiroki Kuroda: Nippon Professional Baseball

 In 2006, he was one of two players from the Hiroshima Toyo Carp selected to play in the 2006 World Baseball Classic, along with Takahiro Arai.
 He was touted as one of the obscure but key players on the Japanese team along with, then current, MLB players Akinori Iwamura and Kosuke Fukudome, but was injured getting hit by a baseball off the bat to the right hand during a practice game on February 24, forcing him to withdraw from the competition.

-He became a free agent as early as May 2006, but announced that he would remain with the Carp for the 2007 season.
+Kuroda became a free agent as early as May 2006, but announced that he would remain with the Carp for the 2007 season.
 During the off-season, he traveled to the United States to receive cleaning surgery in his right elbow at the suggestion of manager Marty Brown.

-Kuroda pitched as the team's opening-day starter for the 5th consecutive year in 2007.
-He marked his 100th career win on July 14, 2007 against the Yomiuri Giants at the Tokyo Dome (his first professional win was also at the Tokyo Dome).
+Kuroda pitched as the team's opening-day starter for the fifth consecutive year in 2007.
+He marked his 100th career win on July 14, 2007, against the Yomiuri Giants at the Tokyo Dome (his first professional win was also at the Tokyo Dome).
 Though Kuroda had been most effective during the summer in past years, he struggled to make quality starts during the later half of the season, perhaps due to the surgery he had received during the off-season.
 He ended the season with a 12–8 record, with a 3.56 ERA.

 Along with Shinobu Fukuhara, Daisuke Miura, and Shingo Ono, Kuroda was known for receiving very poor run support in Japan.
 In 2005, he was the starter for a 12 inning pitching relay in a game that ended in a scoreless tie (April 15 against the Yokohama BayStars; the opposing starter was Daisuke Miura).
 In 2006 against the Hanshin Tigers, he left the game with a 2–1 lead after pitching 8 innings, but failed to get the win when closer Katsuhiro Nagakawa let up a tying home run with two outs in the 9th inning.
 He was also recognized as a "Giants Killer", as he seemed to pitch exceptionally well against the Yomiuri Giants.